-Porting apps from the Android NDK
+Porting apps from Android

 - Port the application code directly and rebuild the app for BlackBerry 10.